 A captive insurance company is a business that has been specifically created to insure the risks of an affiliate business.
 These insurance companies work in a similar way as conventional insurance companies with just a few distinctions.
 Business owners, often referred to as insureds, pay premiums to the captive insurance company.

 Captive insurance companies are highly regulated and can be found both onshore and offshore.
 The insureds that use captive insurance choose to put their own capital at risk to create an insurance company and work outside of the commercial insurance marketplace.
 This is often done so that insureds can achieve risk financing objectives.

-Works Outside of Commercial Insurance Market
+Works Outside Of The Commercial Insurance Market

 When insureds choose to get involved with captive insurance, they must understand that they are putting their own capital at risk.
 Insureds operate outside of the conventional commercial insurance marketplace, which is regulated at a state and federal level.
 Traditional insurance regulations are designed to provide the insured with protection from the insurer.
 These regulations can be costly to implement and monitor, resulting in frequent failures.

 As captive insurers are individual businesses, they often have less capital than a commercial insurance company would have.
 They also have fewer protections and face certain risks involved in using their own capital instead of paying to use the capital of a commercial insurance company.
 However, many businesses that have self-insurance believe that the risks are worth the rewards.